tcthien/codelab-central-repo/README.md

 <IP of your service>       codelab-auth-mongodb
 <IP of your service>       codelab-article-mongodb
 <IP of your service>       codelab-account-mongodb
+<IP of your service>       codelab-ssh-mongodb
+<IP of your service>       codelab-ssh-service
 ```

 ### Build the code